darktable-org/dtdocs/content/special-topics/ai/performance-and-troubleshooting.md

 Check that AI features are enabled in [AI preferences](../../../preferences-settings/ai.md) – the master toggle is off by default.

+If the AI tab itself is missing from preferences, darktable was built without AI support.
+The official darktable builds (Linux AppImage, Windows installer, macOS dmg) all include it, but third-party packagers may ship a build without it.
+Ask your distribution's package maintainer to enable AI support, or switch to an official build.

 If enabled and the feature is still missing, the required model may not be installed or active.
 Open AI preferences and confirm a model is ticked in the _enabled_ column for the relevant task.
 Only one model per task can be active at a time.

 ## inference fails or falls back to CPU unexpectedly